Still Got Quest Plumbing? Time For a Repipe.

 Is Quest Similar to Polybutylene?

-Quest piping is simply a brand name that polybutylene piping was sold under, meaning that the two terms are interchangeable.
-Polybutylene is the name of the type of polymer that Quest piping utilizes.
+Quest piping is simply a brand name for polybutylene piping, making the two terms interchangeable.
+Polybutylene refers to the type of polymer used in Quest piping.

 TOC